docteurklein/TestDoubleBundle/README.md

 To improve isolation of tests and increase the precision and variation of test fixtures.

 Usually, our behat suite is using real data, coming from database fixtures.
-This forces us to create gobal, universal, works-for-all fixtures.
+This forces us to create global, universal, works-for-all fixtures.

 A real database also implies to reset the state before each scenario.
 This process is slow, and is just a workaround for having broken isolation.